 If you’re visiting Las Cruces from the north or west, don’t miss the Buffalo Soldier mural in Radium Springs.
 This water tank mural honors the Buffalo Soldiers, members of the black US cavalry, who were once stationed at nearby historic Fort Seldon.

-Pro Tip: If you’re traveling along I-25, be sure to stop in Hatch, New Mexico, the Chile Capital of the World.
+Sage Advice: If you’re traveling along I-25, be sure to stop in Hatch, New Mexico, the Chile Capital of the World.
 Enjoy the local flavors by grabbing a green chile cheeseburger at Sparky’s just off the interstate.
 Or, if you need a break from green chiles, here are five alternative places to eat in Las Cruces.

 Bonus Water Tank Mural - Space Murals Along US-70